-TEMAC Transmit Configuration Register - Offset 0x0000\0408
+TEMAC Transmit Configuration Register

-The TEMAC Transmit Configuration (TC) register is shown in Figure 2-49.
-This register can be written at any time but the transmitter logic only applies the configuration changes during Inter-Frame gaps.
+The TEMAC Transmit Configuration (TC) register can be written at any time but the transmitter logic only applies the configuration changes during Inter-Frame gaps.
 The exception to this is the Reset bit which is effective immediately.